 While southern Australia shivers during the autumn and winter months, the Great Barrier Reef delivers balmy days and dry, clear nights.
-Here’s just 10 reasons you should travel here between May and October.
+Here’s just 10 reasons you should travel to Queensland between May and October.

 We challenge you to find a southern Australian who isn’t looking longingly at the Queensland weather map and dreaming of the Great Barrier Reef during the winter months.
 Boasting an average winter temperature of 17 to 34 degrees Celsius in Tropical North Queensland, and 14 to 23 degrees Celsius in the Southern Great Barrier Reef, there’s plenty of reasons to pack your swimming costumes and head north for warm, clear days and nights.